fuzz/etcdon/README.md

 # etcdon

+etcdon is a friendly tool for managing Mastodon servers intended for folks who may not have much administration experience.
+It aims to provide sensible defaults and be written in a simple and clear style that can be easily understood and modified by non-programmers to accomplish their goals.

-etcdon is a tool for managing Mastodon.
-The scripts are POSIX shell but etcdon itself is not POSIX compliant as it relies on tools like rsync(1). etcdon is written against the [Digital Ocean 1-click Mastodon install](https://marketplace.digitalocean.com/apps/mastodon), currently version 3.5.3, and may need modification for other installations.
+etcdon is written against the [Digital Ocean 1-click Mastodon install](https://marketplace.digitalocean.com/apps/mastodon), currently version 3.5.3, and may need modification for other installations.